nisargjoshi10/dockstring/README.md

 For rdkit installation: `conda install -c conda-forge rdkit` For openbabel installation: `pip install openbabel-wheel`.

-However, this will *not* install the dependencies because `openbabel` currently cannot be installed with pip.

 1. Check whether the installation was successful by running a test script.
    Running without error indicates a successful install.
    ```bash